 As a Source of Competitive Advantage: How Does Cost Leadership Give a Firm an Advantage Over Its Competitors?

-Note that cost leadership is a business-level strategy generally aimed at achieving a competitive advantage by specifically developing and implementing ways to lower the costs of operations in an entire industry or a particular market.
+Note that cost leadership is a business-level strategy generally aimed at achieving a competitive advantage by specifically developing and implementing ways to lower the costs of operations or specific facets of operations in an entire industry or a particular market.

 The specific advantages or benefits of cost leadership include increasing the market share of a firm, better profits and higher salaries for its employees, improving the sustainability of the entire operation, and creating more capital for growth and expansion.